Introduction

 One of the core distinctives of Baptist Public Theology is “Religious Liberty.”
 At the Land Center, we champion this ideal, and I am proud to be a proponent of liberty.
 However, as I love to teach my students, there is a difference between liberty—doing what you ought—and license—doing whatever you want.
 To avoid anarchy and license, any liberty must have boundaries.

 In this essay, my goal is to present a range of possibilities regarding models of liberty.
 I’ll start by noting a view that restricts liberty.
-Then, I’ll try to present a few possible views.
-Finally, I’ll provide a short argument for the view that I think has the strongest viability.
+Then, I’ll try to present a few possible views for religious liberty.
+Finally, I’ll provide a short argument for the view that I think has the strongest practical viability.

 A Restricted Liberty View